Characteristic oscillations in frequency-resolved heat dissipation of linear time-delayed Langevin systems: Approach from the violation of the fluctuation-response relation: Discussion

 \section{Discussion}

-In this work, we have studied the spectrum decomposition of heat dissipation of linear time-delayed Langevin systems using the Harada--Sasa equality.
-Our main results are summarized as follows:\\ 1.
-The frequency-resolved spectrum of heat dissipation of linear time-delayed overdamped Langevin systems shows a characteristic oscillation with asymptotic scaling $\omega^{-1}$.
+In this work, we have studied the spectral decomposition of the heat dissipation rate $\tilde{C}_v(\omega)-2T\tilde{R}'_v(\omega)$ in linear time-delayed Langevin systems using the Harada-Sasa equality.
+Our main results are summarized as follows: (1) The frequency-resolved spectrum of heat dissipation of linear time-delayed overdamped Langevin systems shows a characteristic oscillation with asymptotic scaling $1/\omega$.
 The magnitude of the oscillation reflects the strength of the delayed force, and its period reflects the delay time.
-Overall, such asymptotic behavior reveals nontrivial information about the time-delayed force. \\ 2.
-The frequency-resolved spectrum at the low-frequency region reflects the sign and the magnitude of the heat dissipation.
-This properties allow us to use a relatively low time resolution of sampling to infer the heat dissipation of linear time-delayed overdamped Langevin systems in experiments.
+Overall, such asymptotic behavior reveals nontrivial information about the time-delayed force.
+(2) The frequency-resolved spectrum in the low-frequency region reflects the sign and the magnitude of the heat dissipation.
+In experiments, the power spectral density $\tilde{C}_v(\omega)$ can be directly obtained from the recorded trajectories, while the response function $\tilde{R}'_v(\omega)$ is measured by applying a small oscillatory perturbation and analyzing the system’s output (see Appendix~\ref{appendix:numerical} for a brief recipe).
+Our study provides a perspective for identifying and analyzing time-delayed effects in diverse systems, such as active matter, and for effectively quantifying the energetic costs in systems like colloidal particles, electrical circuits, and mechanical oscillators under time-delayed feedback control.

-The $1/\omega$ scaling of the FRR violation is arguably a specific feature of time-delayed systems.
-This is suggested by a known result for Markovian systems~\cite{time-scale-seperation}: For general discrete-state Markovian systems with a general perturbation, the real part of the linear response function, the time correlation function, and the FRR violation spectrum approach their respective limits at $\omega\to \infty$ by $1/\omega^2$, as shown by the Taylor expansion of Eq.~(6) in Ref.~\cite{time-scale-seperation}.
-This behavior stands in sharp contrast to that of time-delayed systems [Eqs.~\eqref{par_eq} and \eqref{multi}], for which these quantities approach their limits with the $1/\omega$ scaling.
+The $1/\omega$ scaling and asymptotic oscillation of frequency-resolved spectrum of heat dissipation are arguably a specific feature of time-delayed systems.
+This is suggested by a known result for Markovian systems~\cite{time-scale-separation}: For general discrete-state Markovian systems with a general perturbation, the real part of the linear response function, the time correlation function, and the spectrum of heat dissipation approach their respective limits as $\omega\to \infty$ by $1/\omega^2$, as shown by the Taylor expansion of Eq.~(6) in Ref.~\cite{time-scale-separation}.
+Furthermore, we suspect that the asymptotic oscillations of $\tilde{C}_v(\omega)$ and $\tilde{R}'_v(\omega)$ are not specific to linear systems but may also arise in some nonlinear time-delayed systems (e.g., see~\cite{kopp}).
+A systematic verification of this behavior in a broader class of nonlinear time-delayed stochastic systems is an interesting direction for future theoretical investigation.